-While there may be endless reasons why your Toronto home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
-Knowing what they are may clarify what a technician is saying when they outline the routes for fixing the problem.
-Here are the 5 most common problems that may cause your AC unit to fail.
+Although there are potentially hundreds of reasons why your Toronto home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
+Identifying them may clarify what a technician is saying when they outline the options for correcting the problem.
+Here are the top five problems that may cause your AC unit to fail.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 Incorrect, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
 Bad wiring often prevents the system from getting power or can pop the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
 Low refrigerant may suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
 All refrigerant leaks should be detected and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 The outside fan is responsible for transferring the heat from your Toronto home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.